-The OCO must not issue a task order and a Contractor shall not accept or perform work for the following services when the predominate task order scope of work is:
+The OCO shall not issue a task order and a Contractor shall not accept or perform work for the following services when the predominant task order scope of work\ is:

-- 1. An ancillary support service as defined in Section C.4. - A requirement that primarily uses employees not employed in a bona fide executive, administrative, or professional capacity as defined in 29 CFR Part 541 and/or employees primarily employed as labor or mechanics as defined in FAR Subpart 22.401 - 3.
+- 1. An "Ancillary-Out-of-Scope" support service as defined in Section C.4. - 2.
+A requirement that does not include substantive effort by employees performing in a bona fide executive, administrative, or professional capacity as defined in 29 CFR Part 541.
+A requirement that utilizes a significant number of employees primarily employed as labor or mechanics as defined in FAR Subpart 22.401 (i.e., Service Contract Labor Standards employees) may indicate that the requirement is not consistent with the scope of Section C.2.
+However, provided the requirement is within scope of Section C.2. and any amount of SCLS labor needed is necessary and integral to support the Professional Services (29 CFR Part 541) requirement, such SCLS labor usage is permitted and considered within scope of OASIS. - 3.
 Inherently Governmental Functions as defined in FAR Subpart 2.101 - 4.
 Personal Services as defined in FAR Subpart 2.101 - 5.
 Architect & Engineering (A&E) Services as defined in FAR Subpart 2.101 and subject to the Brooks Architect-Engineers Act (40 U.S.C.
 1102)